ExtropyIO/MinaCertShared/Section1/Section1.md

 ![[blockchain_trilemma.png]]

 For example reducing the number of nodes in the system can lead to greater throughput of transactions, but the system is then more centralised.

+Q&A

+1. Blockchains have the advantage of being

+- Robust and censorship resistant
+- Easily administered
+- High performance

+2. The state of the blockchain is held

+- In a shared database that the nodes access
+- On each node
+- In a central ledger

+3. A consensus mechanism allows the blockchain to

+- Decide which nodes can be part of the system
+- Decide on the latest state of the system
+- Decide which users can use the blockchain

+4. Accounts on the blockchain are

+- Assigned to each user by the blockchain administrator
+- Created by the users using asymmetric cryptography
+- Allocated to the users on a first come first served basis

+5. Smart contracts are

+- AI enhanced programs used to administer the blockchain
+- Verifiable code forming part of a decentralised application
+- A legal contract that blockchain users need to accept